We go through how you can use Divio Mirrors to build scaleable and secure single-tenant web applications.

 Marketing

 The primary benefit of a single-tenancy architecture is the security inherent in the design.
 Rather than use a shared data source and federate access through soft controls and configurations, each customer has their own data source, typically residing in separated storage and potentially on entirely different physical mediums.
+This separation enhances application scalability by allowing resources to be allocated independently.

 This typically means that rather than having one large instance to deploy and maintain, a single-tenant application needs to be deployed and managed for every specific customer, increasing maintenance overhead.